 - At the end of each month, export analytics from Twitter, Facebook, and Instagram to evaluate your social media efforts.
 And use Google Analytics to see how many people visited your campaign webpages.

 - Leverage your campaign evaluations to secure additional funding.
-Include process and outcomes data in future grant applications and donation requests.
+Include process and outcome data in future grant applications and donation requests.

 - Send your evaluation results to ODPHP!
 Your feedback can help improve the Move Your Way Community Playbook for use in future community campaigns.